About us

 Outreach Caseworker

-Iryna provides support and advice to seasonal workers in agriculture.
+Iryna is WSC Outreach Caseworker, she provides support and advice to seasonal workers in agriculture.
 She has previously worked on English and Scottish farms picking soft fruits and at a packhouse under Seasonal Worker visa scheme.
 She has a Master’s in TEFL and over 10 years’ experience in teaching at agricultural college and working as interpreter and translator for businesses and individuals.
 She speaks Ukrainian, Russian and Hungarian.

 Our trustees